10 Days in Argentina: 7 Sample Itineraries

 Spend a couple nights in the country discovering rural Buenos Aires.

-First and foremost, I recommend staying at an estancia to see Argentina’s gaucho culture.
+I recommend staying at an estancia to see Argentina’s gaucho culture.
 Estancia La Bandada is a luxury estancia in San Miguel del Monte.

 It’s conveniently located for traveling to the airport (perfect for ending your trip).
 They have a beautiful property with top notch bird watching.